sosy-lab/java-smt/README.md

 | [Yices2](https://yices.csl.sri.com/) |  |  |
 | [Z3](https://github.com/Z3Prover/z3) | :heavy_check_mark: |  |

-Interruption using a [ShutdownNotifier][] may be used to interrupt a a solver from any thread.
+Interruption using a [ShutdownNotifier][] may be used to interrupt a solver from any thread.
 Formulas are translatable in between contexts/provers/threads using _FormulaManager.translateFrom()_.

 ¹ Multiple contexts, but all operations on each context only from a single thread.
 ² Multiple provers on one or more contexts, with each prover using its own thread.

 #### Garbage Collection in Native Solvers
 JavaSMT exposes an API for performing garbage collection on solvers implemented in a native language.
 As a native solver has no way of knowing whether the created formula object is still referenced by the client application, this API is necessary to avoid leaking memory.
 Note that several solvers already support _hash consing_ and thus, there is never more than one copy of an identical formula object in memory.
 Consequently, if all created formulas are later re-used (or re-created) in the application, it is not necessary to perform any garbage collection at all.

-##### Z3
+Additionally, the memory for formulas created on user-side (i.e., via JavaSMT) is negligible compared to solver-internal memory-consumption when solving a hard SMT query.

-The parameter `solver.z3.usePhantomReferences` may be used to control whether JavaSMT will attempt to decrease references on Z3 formula objects once they are no longer referenced.
+- **Z3**: The parameter `solver.z3.usePhantomReferences` may be used to control whether JavaSMT will attempt to decrease references on Z3 formula objects once they are no longer referenced.

-##### MathSAT5
-Currently we do not support performing garbage collection for MathSAT5.
+- **MathSAT5**: Currently we do not support performing garbage collection for MathSAT5.
+- **CVC4, CVC5, Bitwuzla**: Solvers using SWIG bindings do perform garbage collection.
+- **Other native SMT solvers**: we do not perform garbage collection.

 ## Getting started
 Installation is possible via [Maven][Maven repository],